ibm-cloud-docs/solution-tutorials/smart-data-lake.md

 {:tip: .tip}
 {:pre: .pre}

-# Build a smart data lake using object storage
+# Build a data lake using object storage

-In this tutorial, you will create a data lake for your organization using {{site.data.keyword.cos_short}}.
+Definitions of the term data lake vary, but in the context of this tutorial, a data lake is an approach to storing data in its native format for organizational use.
+To that end you will create a data lake for your organization using {{site.data.keyword.cos_short}}.
 By combining {{site.data.keyword.cos_short}} and SQL Query, data analysts can query data where it lies using SQL.
 You'll also leverage the SQL Query service in a Jupyter Notebook to conduct a simple analysis.
-When you're done, allow non-technical users to create their own charts using {{site.data.keyword.dynamdashbemb_notm}}.
+When you're done, allow non-technical users to discover their own insights using {{site.data.keyword.dynamdashbemb_notm}}.

 ## Objectives